Pope Francis Tells Oil Execs ‘Energy Use Must Not Destroy Civilization’

 — The Wall Street Journal (@WSJ) June 9, 2018

-Pope Francis said that about a billion people are living without electricity and that lacking this basic need hinders their ability to move out of poverty according to The Wall Street Journal.
+Pope Francis said that about a billion people are living without electricity and that lacking this basic need hinders their ability to move out of poverty, according to the Wall Street Journal.
 He went on to talk about the difficulties faced by the poor because of things like water shortages and extreme weather that forces them to migrate.
 He called on those in attendance to show themselves as leaders.

-“Let this be seen as the greatest leadership opportunity of all, one that can make a lasting difference for the human family, and one that can appeal to your boldest dreams and ideas.”
+“Let this be seen as the greatest leadership opportunity of all, one that can make a lasting difference for the human family, and one that can appeal to your boldest dreams and ideas,” he declared.

 This weekend’s conference comes about three years after the publication of Pope Francis’s encyclical Laudato Si’ that blames the majority of global warming on human behavior and calls it a significant threat to human life.
 The encyclical is among the highest levels of papal teaching and points a finger at special interests for hindering progress on clean energy.